Blog Home

 When you meet a food goal.

 It’s important to set small, attainable goals so that you always have a reason to celebrate your healthy changes.
 You can emphasize the impact of meeting a food goal, like drinking enough water, reducing saturated fat, or eating five vegetables, by following it up with a positive affirmation.
-Repeating phrases, such as “eating healthy is getting easier,” “I can make healthy choices,” or “I have the power to improve my health with every bite,” will continue to boost your confidence.
+Repeating phrases such as “Eating healthy is getting easier,” “I can make healthy choices,” or “I have the power to improve my health with every bite” will continue to boost your confidence.

 When all the changes stress you out.